New York Jets

 They joined the AFL in the year 1959 as 'The Titans of New York'.
-Later, in their fourth professional season, the franchise changed their name to the New York Jets.
-In these four seasons, the franchise played at the Polo Grounds.
+Later, in their 4th professional season, the franchise changed their name to the New York Jets.
+In these 4 seasons, the franchise played at the Polo Grounds.

 The iconic stadium is what they have in common with storied New York City sporting teams.
 The Polo Grounds have served as a home stadium for baseball sides New York Giants, New York Yankees, New York Mets, and NFL franchise New York Giants.

 In the 70s, the Jets were starved for success.
-They finished their division in third or lower in nine of the ten NFL seasons.
+They finished their division in third or lower in 9 of the 10 NFL seasons.

 Christopher Johnson serves as a co-owner of the New York Jets.
 He took over from his brother Woody Johnson ahead of the 2017 NFL season.
 This was because the original owner Woody Johnson began serving as the U.S. Ambassador to the U.K.

 Initially, when Woody Johnson took over as the franchise CEO ahead of the NFL season, he paid $635 million for the team.
 At the time it was the third-highest price paid for a sports team in 'The Big Apple.'

 New York Jets Achievements

 The New York Jets have lived in the shadow of the New York Giants for a long time.
 Also, they have spent innumerable years in a division with Tom Brady, and success has been hard to come for the franchise.

 The Jets have claimed one Super Bowl title.
 They are one of three teams to win the season-ending clash on their only appearance.
 Furthermore, the New York Jets have won their conference title just once and have a 20% record in the AFC deciders.

 'Gang Green' has won their division four times.
 Also, the franchise has made it to the playoffs on 14 occasions.
 Their latest post-season appearance came in the 2010 NFL season, where they fell to the Pittsburgh Steelers in the AFC championship game.